rahatji/rahatji.github.io/README.md

 2. Sign in to your account
 3. Click on Repositories
 3. Click the New Button - **Green Button on the top left of the screen**
-4. Name you repository using the format - *YourUserName*.github.io
+4. Name your repository using the format - *YourUserName*.github.io
-5. Then click on Create repository - **Bottom of the screen**
+5. Click on Create repository - **Bottom of the screen**

 **Note:** The naming convention for the repository (YourUserName.github.io) is important as it is the default format recognized by GitHub Pages for personal websites.